Breast Enlargement (Augmentation)

-Breast augmentation is the most common type of cosmetic surgery carried out on women in the UK.
+Breast enlargement is the most common type of cosmetic surgery carried out on women in the UK.
 You may be considering it for reconstruction reasons following a mastectomy, or for cosmetic ones – to enhance the size and shape of your breasts.
+Whatever your reason may be, trust that Ramsay has your best interest at heart and will always endeavour to ensure the process is a straightforward as possible.
+With many years of experience operating in the cosmetic surgery industry, rest assured that your breast enlargement surgery will always be in the safest hands when you book a breast enlargement procedure at one of our local hospitals.

 This webpage will give you information about a breast augmentation.
 If you have any questions, you should ask your GP or other relevant health professional.

-A breast augmentation is an operation to insert silicone implants to make your breasts bigger, and usually to improve their shape.
+A breast enlargment (augmentation) is an operation to insert silicone implants to make your breasts bigger, and usually to improve their shape.

 What are the benefits of surgery?